-An American grandson of the infamous scientist, struggling to prove that he is not as insane as people believe, travels to his family's home country and discovers the process that reanimates a dead body.
+An American grandson of the infamous scientist, struggling to prove that his grandfather was not as insane as people believe, is invited to Transylvania, where he discovers the process that reanimates a dead body.

 Still craving for the love of his life, Ted Striker follows Elaine onto the flight that she is working on as a member of the cabin crew.
 Elaine doesn't want to be with Ted anymore, but when the crew and passengers fall ill from food poisoning, all eyes are on Ted.Written by

 52 of 66 people found this review helpful.

 Was this review helpful to you?